 top of page

-5 Ways to Not Put So Much Pressure on Yourself
+How to Stop Putting So Much Pressure on Yourself

-Learn how to deal with the daily pressures of being a modern-day human in a whirlwind of to-dos.
+Learn how to deal with the daily pressures of being a busy mom and how to stop putting so much pressure on yourself.

 Woman giving a lecture with audience members raising their hands